 In the past, cats have been used as some form of pest control.
-For centuries, farmers have employed them to help keep out mice, rats, bugs, and other small pests.
+For centuries, farmers have employed them to help keep out mice, rats, bugs, and other tiny pests.
 But are your feline friends any good at doing the dirty work of keeping roaches out of your home?

 Cats may help reduce roach infestation as they will naturally chase down bugs and insects to satisfy their hunting instincts.
 However, cats are not the most effective method of controlling roaches, and there are certainly better options you can employ to eliminate them for good.

-In this article, we will explain in detail how your cat may help with roaches and investigate if cats can attract roaches.
+In this article, we will explain how your cat may help with roaches and investigate if cats can attract roaches.
 We’ll also consider if cockroaches are safe for your cat to eat and explore other more effective ways of controlling roaches.

 How Can Cats Help With Fighting Cockroaches?